When buying a used car, it comes down to two things — the miles on the vehicle and its age.

 Age of a Car: What You Need to Know

-When buying a car, the age of the vehicle under consideration merits serious consideration, too.
-Used cars that are newer with low mileage (at or below the 12,000 miles per year gauge mentioned above) might be well-positioned to provide long-lasting, reliable service.
+When buying a used car, the age of the vehicle under consideration merits serious consideration, too.
+Used cars that are newer with low mileage (at or below the 14,300 miles per year gauge mentioned above) might be well-positioned to provide long-lasting, reliable service.

-When you review a vehicle’s service history and get a clear picture of how the car got used in its past, it will help you understand how the car will perform as it ages.
+When you review a vehicle’s service history and get a clear picture of how the car got used in its past, it will help you understand how well it will perform as it ages.

 A vehicle used for short- to medium-length commutes in stop-and-go traffic is bound to have taken on more wear than one that accumulated most of its miles on long highway trips.
 A vehicle with detailed service records showing that the used car seller routinely maintained it offers an advantage over those that don’t deliver such care.